tmllull/raspi/pushNotificationLogin/README.md

 	sudo cp pushoverLogin.sh /home/pi/scripts
 	sudo chmod 755 /home/pi/scripts/pushoverLogin.sh

+### Prepare for launch
 Finally, we've 2 way to execute:

-1. Edit /etc/pam.d/sshd and add a call to the script like follow Use the script that you wat (Pushbullet or Pushover). **Take care to add the line just next to "pam_selinux.so close"**:
+1. Edit /etc/pam.d/sshd and add a call to the script like follow.
+Use the script that you want (Pushbullet or Pushover). **Take care to add the line just next to "pam_selinux.so close"**:

 		SOME CODE
 		.............